eclipse/adore/documentation/technical_reference_manual/system_and_development/build_system.md

 ...
 ```
 The previous example provides the following benefits:

 - Dependencies can be tracked in an independent file such as in the case with
 adore_if_ros_msg: requirements.adore_if_ros_msg.ubuntu20.04.system
 If the base system is changed or upgraded then all that needs to be updated is
 the dependency file.
-- There is one dependency per line making visioning easy
+ - There is one dependency per line such as the following example for [g++](https://github.com/DLR-TS/adore_if_ros_msg/blob/bed4d8987c864628404b2c8e79735c08946635f4/files/requirements.adore_if_ros_msg.ubuntu20.04.system#L4)
  - Discovering dependencies within the system is easy
 With the following shell command run on the top level of the ADORe project
 all dependencies within the project can be discovered: `find -name "requirements.*.ubuntu20.04.system"`
  - Composition of dependencies becomes trivial
-Building up new docker contexts that pull in dependencies from other modules is
+ - Building up new docker contexts that pull in dependencies from other modules is
 possible because the dependency files are separate
  - Using sed to filter the dependency file allows the use of "#" comments within
 the file.
 This is useful to documenting/commenting and managing individual
 dependencies.

 In general there will be a `files/requirements.<module>.<base system>.system`
 file that contains all necessary dependencies for that module for example:
-"requirements.adore_if_ros_msg.ubuntu20.04.system" which is the system
+"[requirements.adore_if_ros_msg.ubuntu20.04.system](https://github.com/DLR-TS/adore_if_ros_msg/blob/master/files/requirements.adore_if_ros_msg.ubuntu20.04.system)" which is the system
 dependency file for adore_if_ros_msg.
 Furthermore, the system dependency files
 can be segregated into separate files based off of life-cycle context such as
 build dependencies and run dependencies.
 This is true for modules such as
-libadore which have a build requirements file and a runtime requirements file.
+libadore which has a [build requirements file](https://github.com/DLR-TS/adore_if_ros/blob/master/files/requirements.adore_if_ros.build.ubuntu20.04.system) and a [runtime requirements file](https://github.com/DLR-TS/adore_if_ros/blob/master/files/requirements.adore_if_ros.runtime.ubuntu20.04.system).
 Although, it is not strictly essential to separate build and runtime system
-dependencies it makes management and composition of dependencies easier.
+dependencies it makes management and composition of dependencies easier with the
+effect of lowering overall docker context sizes.

 ## Modules
 ADORe relies heavily on git submodules for code reuse and boundaries.

  - In general every directory is a module and potentially a stand-alone project
  - Every module will provide a Makefile and a Dockerfile
  - Every module will have at minimum a 'build' and 'clean' make target

 ### Artifacts